 Step 1: Find the file and password

 The data you want to access is on a secure DASH file.
-The person may have saved the file on their phone or computer.
-It may also be on a USB key on the person's keychain or in a safe place like a safe deposit box at the bank or a locked drawer.
+The person may have saved the file on their phone or computer, on a USB key on their keychain, or in a safe place like a safe deposit box at the bank or a locked drawer.

 The person may have shared the password with you in a Dashlane Secure Note.
 This note might also have information about where to find the file.
 Make sure to accept any invitations to share Secure Notes before an emergency happens, or you may not have access to the note.